IntellectGen/flashface/README.md

 ```

 ## Data
-prepare jsonl file for data
+prepare jsonl file for data.
+Each line should be a json string with following key and value:
+- `path`: for ground truth image path.
+- `size`: `(width, height)` tuple of ground truth image size.
+- `caption`: caption for ground truth image.
+- `ref`: list of reference face path.

 ```json
 {"path": "path/to/image.jpg", "size": [512, 512], "caption": "a woman holding flowers, white dress, looking at viewer, black hair, black eyes, realistic", "ref": ["path/to/face1.jpg", "path/to/face2.jpg", "path/to/face3.jpg"]}
 ```